-WEBINARIO EUROPEAN UNION-LATIN AMERICA STRATEGIC RELATIONS
+WEBINAR EUROPEAN UNION - LATIN AMERICA STRATEGIC RELATIONS

 Last 12/04/2024, the Intelligence College in Europe, together with the Centro Nacional

-de Inteligencia (CNI) (Spain), organized a Webinar on the topic “European Union-Latin
+de Inteligencia (CNI) (Spain), organized a webinar on the topic “European Union - Latin

 America Strategic Relations” at the University of Alcalá, Madrid (Spain).